MichaelCurrin/dev-resources/resources/other/dart.md

 > Dart is a client-optimized language for fast apps on any platform - [dart.dev](https://dart.dev)

 Dart is a multi-paradigm programming language which was developed by Google started in 2011.
-It lets you use a single codebaes to build a web app, desktop application and Android/iOS app.
-Its syntax is similar or C or JavaScript.
+It lets you use a single codebase to build a web app, desktop application and Android/iOS app.
+Its syntax has been described as a mix of Java and JavaScript.

 I am interested in Dart as cross-platform way of building a mobile app and also a web app, however I am not planning to learn much more about it.
 As I've read it is a languaged backed mostly by Google and does well as a language for Flutter for mobile apps, but it is not catching on for web apps.
 React Native is a good alternative.
 Or Java/Kotlin for Android-only development.
 Note Android and Kotlin also come from Google, but are popular in the market and with developers.